lookitsmidge/jamesmartlandNNLAssessment/Challenges/Develop/README.md

 # Develop Challenge

-This challenge is to create a simplete application with a very basic user interface.
+This challenge is to create a simple application with a very basic user interface.

 ## Requirements

-* Create a console application in c# or Java
+* A console application in C# or Java.
 * Can read the [mtcars](/mtcars.csv) dataset & display it.
-* Allows editing of rows
+* Allows editing of rows.
-* Saves Data back to the csv
+* Can save data back to the csv.

 ## Aditional
 * Implement a sorting algorithm, and add an option to sort the dataset before saving
 * Input Validation.

 # Summary
-Write a breif summary of additional enhancments you would do to the application to improve it.
+Write a breif summary of additional changes you would propose to improve the application.